The best way to launch your startup

 Charles Hayley-Bell

-Charlie Hayley Bell (Associate Partner) leads Capital and Investor Relations for Antler US.
+Charlie Hayley Bell leads Capital and Investor Relations for Antler US.
 Charlie has 20 years of alternative investment experience in the US, and Latin America across both public and private markets advising investors and raising capital for hedge funds, real estate, PE, and venture capital.
 Charlie is an investor in early and growth stage technology and CPG companies.
 He previously was with HSBC, Archstone Partners, and Old City Securities.
 He holds a MA from Edinburgh University.

 Roslyn Jin